(Updated on December 27, 2021)

 Localize your app store content.
 It’s your lowest hanging fruit.

 Many countries share the same language, creating the illusion they can be treated as one unit in marketing terms.
 But that is not the case.
 For example, countless tests of ours have shown that the UK generally has different winning variations than the US.

 If your app is available globally, you should expand its reach through localization.

 Localizing stores is one thing.
 Culturalizing them is a whole other story.

 - Localization = translating the text to different languages

 - Culturalization = creating a custom store with creatives and messaging that relate to each country’s culture and jargon

-US: Often has higher explore rates than most regions and is almost 2x higher than UK.
-US visitors are more likely to scroll the gallery than other regions.
+US: Users often have higher explore rates than other regions and are almost 2x more likely to explore than UK users.
+US visitors are also more likely to scroll through an app’s Gallery than other regions.

 UK: In more than 50% of tests, the winner in the UK was different than the winner in the US.